RWTH-HPC/sx-aurora-offloading/docs/install.md

 ## Installing the Package
 NEC provides LLVM including our OpenMP offloading implementation as package in a YUM repository.
-The packaged version is not always up to date with the state of development but includes many other features and functions.
+The packaged version is build from the `hpce/stable` branch of the NEC [llvm-project](https://github.com/sx-aurora-dev/llvm-project) repository at the `llvm-ve-rv-{{ version.rpm }}` tag.
+Thus, the included version of our OpenMP offloading implementation will not be at the latest state of development.
+However, further functionality and SX-Aurora specific fixes and extensions are included.

 === "Install from RPM"
     1. Download `llvm-ve-rv-{{ version.rpm }}-{{ version.rpm }}-1.el8.x86_64.rpm`